There are so many different men's jean sizes and fits you need to know.

 And where do numbers come into it all?

 But we're here to help.

-This guide gives a definition for all the major terms used to describe men's denim trousers, as well as some hints on how to find the style that suits you best.
+This guide defines all the major terms used to describe men's denim trousers, as well as some hints on how to find a pair of jeans that fit just right.

 We'll start with the easy part: finding your measurements.

 Unless you have them custom-made, most men's jean sizes come in two measurements: waist and inseam.

 - The waist measurement is the circumference, in inches, of the waistband of the pants – that inch-thick or so horizontal strip of cloth around the top.
 Wrap a tape measure around yourself where you want the waistband to sit.
 That's your “waist” measurement, even if you're wearing your jeans down on your hips.